faticoco/faticoco/README.md

 - 👋 Hi, I’m @faticoco
-- 👀 I’m interested in learning and working on computer science
+- 👀 I’m interested in learning new things in computer science.
-- 🌱 I’m currently learning stack development
 - 💞️ I’m looking forward to collaborate on anything new
 - 📫 contact me for collabs